oroinc/documentation/user_guide_sales_tools/b2b_sales/territory_management.rst

 As an illustration, two overlapping territories have been created - **Leads France** and **Leads Paris**.
 These two territories will overlap if some of leads' addresses have France specified for the country and Paris for the city within the same address record.

 .. image:: ../../img/territories/leads_france_paris.png
-   :alt: Leads France and leads Paris
+   :alt: An illustration of two overlapping territories, e.g. leads France and leads Paris

 The priority of 30 has been set for Leads France, and the priority of zero was left for Leads Paris.
 When the territories are activated, Leads Paris will display leads (assigned records) that fall into Leads France as well as Leads Paris category.